tweag/bsides-tampa-workshop/part2/README.md

 4. Improper Input Validation in Apache Log4j

 If you merge in this PR it will fix the issue.
+If you are unfamiliar with this concept, GitHub provides an overview here: https://docs.github.com/en/code-security/dependabot/working-with-dependabot/managing-pull-requests-for-dependency-updates

-You can also try this with the JavaScript related dependency issues.
+You can also try this with the JavaScript related dependency issues to fix the vulnerabilities.

 Later in this workshop we will be looking at how you can extract the list of dependencies as an SBOM.
 Now we have fixed vulnerabilities in our repository, let's take a look at the application source code again.